 This guest post was written by Anthony Heard, ITP patient and volunteer, as part of my ITP Awareness Month Iceless Challenge.
 If you want to share your own ITP story (or a poem or drawing?), please contact me.

 I was diagnosed with ITP in July 2006.
-After four years on and off prednisolone, a quick round of nausea inducing azathioprine, and a memorable Christmas with shingles in 2009, I had rituximab treatment in August 2010.
+After four years on and off prednisolone, a quick round of nausea-inducing azathioprine, and a memorable Christmas with shingles in 2009, I had rituximab treatment in August 2010.
 Until April 2013 I entered remission.
 However, in April my ITP returned so I had a further round of rituximab.

-In this article I relate my rituximab experience to give an insight into what happened to me, what I understand it does, and what the results have been so far.
+In this article, I relate my rituximab experience to give an insight into what happened to me, what I understand it does, and what the results have been so far.

-Firstly, what happened to me during my rituximab treatment is my own experience and obviously we do not all react in the same way to rituximab or any other ITP treatment.
+Firstly, what happened to me during my rituximab treatment is my own experience and obviously, we do not all react in the same way to rituximab or any other ITP treatment.
 This is what happened to me and it is my understanding of how it works and what it does, as explained to me by my specialist.
 I hope that it helps others who have had or are being asked to consider it as an option.

 Rituximab (UK), Rituxan (USA), and often called MabThera, is a chimerical monoclonal antibody (a very specific antibody for a single target) designed to act against the protein CD20 found on the surface of immune system B cells.
-Rituximab destroys B Cells and is used to treat diseases/conditions characterised by excessive numbers of B cells, overactive or dysfunctional B Cells (including Lymphomas, Leukemia, organ transplant rejection, or auto immune diseases).
+Rituximab destroys B Cells and is used to treat diseases/conditions characterised by excessive numbers of B cells, overactive or dysfunctional B Cells (including Lymphomas, Leukemia, organ transplant rejection, or autoimmune diseases).
 It destroys any malignant and normal B cells that have the CD20 protein attached to them, as it binds to the CD20 protein on the B cells.
 It is the protein CD20 which once attached to the B Cells is then responsible for Platelets being destroyed in the spleen.
 The actual purpose of the CD20 protein itself is unknown.

 Anyway, rituximab is an antibody developed in mice against human cells and it has been used “off label” in treating ITP as well as rheumatoid arthritis, multiple sclerosis, Evans Syndrome, chronic fatigue syndrome, systemic lupus erythematosus, and in the management of kidney transplant recipients.
-It is given by four intravenous doses, with a week between each dose.
+It is given in four intravenous doses, with a week between each dose.
 It can take up to two to three months for the platelet count to respond to rituximab.

 Luckily, I responded within a week of my first dose both times I had it, but we are all different.
 Sadly, some people will not see a positive platelet count response at all.

 When I had rituximab in July 2010, an hour into the first dosage I got a very sore throat which is a common reaction so they stopped for an hour to make sure I did not get any further adverse reaction.
 I did not, so they resumed, but it meant my first dosage took about six hours.
-As if by magic the exact same thing happened to me when I was given my first dosage in May this year.
+As if by magic the same thing happened to me when I was given my first dosage in May this year.
 However, I also got a rash right in the centre of my chest.
-Again the infusion was stopped for an hour, I was given a bit more steroid and I got no further adverse reaction.
+Again the infusion was stopped for an hour, I was given a bit more steroids and I got no further adverse reaction.

 The next three doses went much quicker, albeit with the second dosage they were very watchful in case I got the scratchy throat again, which I did not.
 That second dosage took five hours and the third and fourth doses were about three to four hours each.